Gabrieltgaldino/NRG_QT/docs/source/Installation.rst

 Pymol Installation
 ------------

-MAC OS:

-Open-Source PyMOL is available free of charge and may be readily installed via the Homebrew (recommended)
+Pymol installation will be done using Miniconda (https://docs.anaconda.com/miniconda/#quick-command-line-install )

+Once miniconda was installed:

 .. code-block:: console

-   brew install pymol
+    conda install conda-forge::pymol-open-source

-WINDOWS INSTALL:

-for windows install information refer to: https://pymolwiki.org/index.php/Windows_Install

-LINUX INSTALL:

-for linux install information refer to: https://pymolwiki.org/index.php/Linux_Install

 Plug-in installation
 ----------------

 The source code of latest release of NRG_QT version is available at: https://github.com/ThomasDesc/NRG_plugin/releases/

-1. Download the "NRG_plugin-v_v.zip" file and extract it to a known directory.
+1. Download the "NRGSuite_Qt.zip" in a known directory.

 2. Open Pymol interface and click in 'Plugin -> Plugin Manager -> Install New Plugin -> Choose file'.